cerb/cerb.github.io/_guides/classifiers/yes-no.md

 - no
 - maybe

 That's exactly what a classifier does for us -- it weighs the evidence it's given and makes a prediction.
-It's important to understand that classifiers don't need to have previously encountered the same response before in order to make an accurate prediction for it.
+It's important to understand that classifiers can use their training to make accurate predictions even for responses they've never seen.

 If a user responds to the bot with _"sure, make it happen!"_, the classifier may predict with 99.82% confidence that the user meant _"yes"_.
 If, instead, the user says _"stop, I don't want this"_, the classifier may predict with 82.97% confidence that they meant _"no"_.